Niello (rapper)

-Niklas Grahn, better known by his stage name Niello, is a Swedish rapper and electronic hip hop artist.
+Niklas Grahn, better known by his stage name Niello, is a Swedish rapper and singer.
 His name derives from niello decoration made of mixture of copper, silver, and lead, and used as a weapon on engraved or etched metal.
 He is signed to Sony Music Sweden.

 Niello gained fame through his initial release, "Svett".
 His single "Legenden", released in June 2013 featuring Phantomen, garnered him great chart success, reaching number 3 on the Swedish Singles Chart.
 It was also certified 2× Platinum in the country.

 He participated in Melodifestivalen 2022 with the song ”Tror du att jag bryr mig” with Lisa Ajax.
 They performed in Heat 2 on 12 February 2022, finishing in last place and failing to qualify.